 As I refused to resign myself to rheumatoid arthritis and continued to seek cure despite medical diagnosis and treatment of an “incurable disease,”

 - I acted directly contrary to the usual approach,

 - and consequently against some of my own profound beliefs,

 - I was still in the state of disease and

 - invested time and energy.

 As we can see, the difficulties do not consist solely of the RA.
-The challenges are more diverse and HeilÜben is dedicated to all of them
+The challenges are more diverse, and HeilÜben is dedicated to all of them.

 Since it is also possible with an RA to train one’s skills, completely different people can learn the same HeilÜben-exercises successfully and develop their personal best way of exercising.

 After that, it becomes more complex in practice.
 The person concerned first reads the HÜ-exercises, carries them out as such and imprints them.
 He begins to take inhabit the HÜ-exercises.
 Many individual situations have several variants.
-The HÜ-exercises have to be adapted and applied to these individual cases.
+The HÜ-exercises have to be adapted and applied to these particular cases.
 Anyone can get to the root of his stress-related RA, examine and understand it, and develop his individual most effective healing exercises out of the models I prevent.

 I wish you a good read on my blog and will be happy to hear from you!